Can MLLMs generate human-like feedback in grading multimodal short answers?: MMSAF dataset generation framework (MMSAF-DGF)

-The MMSAF dataset serves as a benchmark for the MMSAF problem.
-It consists of 181 high school-level questions across physics, chemistry, and biology.
-Synthetic student responses were generated for each, resulting in 2,197 total data points.
-Each data point is a tuple of seven elements: Question (\textbf{Q}), Reference Answer (\textbf{RA}), Student Answer (\textbf{SA}), Level of correctness (\textbf{LC}), Image Relevance (\textbf{IR}), Sample Feedback (\textbf{F}) and Rubrics for error detection in feedback (\textbf{FR}).
+We formally define the \textbf{MMSAF dataset} where each data point is composed of 7 elements, namely: Q, RA, SA, LC, IR, F and Rubrics for error detection in feedback (FR).
 As per the problem, given a (Q, RA, SA) tuple, the task is to generate feedback that evaluates both the correctness and image relevance of the student's answer.
-Since the student answers are synthetically generated, we record the errors present in them as rubrics under the FR column.
-These can then be used to evaluate the generated feedback along with standard metrics like BLEU~\cite{10.3115/1073083.1073135} or ROUGE~\cite{Lin2004ROUGEAP}.

-Figure~\ref{MMSAF_Problem} provides an example from the dataset\footnote{ The dataset will be released upon publication of this work.}.
-The corresponding FR column will contain rubrics such as ``Did it detect that the pulmonary and tricuspid valves have not been labelled in the diagram?'' while F will have the following value ``The answer is partially correct.
-The student does not label the pulmonary and tricuspid valves.
-The student fails to mention the utility of the pulmonary and the tricuspid valve....''.

-Next, we describe how the textual and image components of student answers were generated, followed by the process of assigning correctness and relevance levels, feedback, and rubrics.
-Figure~\ref{DataGenerationFramework} illustrates the overall data generation pipeline.
+Moreover, the rubric-based feedback evaluation strategy represented by the FR value serves the following purpose: